LBNL-UCB-STI/beam/docs/users.rst

 Conversion Instructions
 ^^^^^^^^^^^^^^^^^^^^^^^
-Note that we use the MATSim Sioux Falls scenario as an example.
-The data for this scenario are already in the BEAM repository under "test/input/siouxfalls".
+beam.sim.Note that we use the MATSim Sioux Falls scenario as an example.
+The data for this scenario are already in the BEAM repository under "beam.sim.test/input/siouxfalls".
 We recommend that you follow the steps in this guide with that data to produce a working BEAM Sioux Falls scenario and then attempt to do the process with your own data.

-1. Create a folder for your scenario in project directory under test/input (e.g: test/input/siouxfalls)
+1. Create a folder for your scenario in project directory under beam.sim.test/input (e.g: beam.sim.test/input/siouxfalls)

 2. Create a sub-directory to your scenario directory and name it "conversion-input" (exact name required)